Real problem solving science for grades 5-12

 By integrating science and civics into a seamless, rewarding curriculum, students can reduce their school’s solid waste, implement school-wide alternative energy and energy conservation programs, initiate large-scale composting, develop organic lunch programs, and create a sustainable purchasing criteria for school equipment and services.

-Wild Treasures has been field tested for seven years with 5th-8th grade classrooms in southeastern Vermont and southwestern New Hampshire who have already made these kinds of impacts.
+Wild Treasures has been field tested since 1997 with 5th-8th grade classrooms in southeastern Vermont and southwestern New Hampshire who have already made these kinds of impacts.